jwpconsulting/projectify/docs/rules.md

    workspace with UUID <uuid>)
 3. For the authenticated user, look up all available resources of the given type.
-(For projects, retrieve all projects that they can access as a workspace user)
+(For projects, retrieve all projects that they can access as a team member)
 4. See if resource is part of the available resources (For projects, match by <uuid>)
 5. If no resource is found, return HTTP status code 404 __NOT FOUND__.
-6. For a GET, we are done and can serialize return the resource (except for workspace user invites)
+6. For a GET, we are done and can serialize return the resource (except for team member invites)
-7. For POST/PUT/DELETE, we now reference the workspace user record (M2M mapping between authenticated user and the workspace containing the resource), and check if they have permission to perform the operation.
+7. For POST/PUT/DELETE, we now reference the team member record (M2M mapping between authenticated user and the workspace containing the resource), and check if they have permission to perform the operation.
 8. If a workspace is in trial mode, we apply some extra logic here on top of